ryor/ryor/README.md

 Instead of cluttering of a project's root directory and/or package.json file with configuration files/details, runnables can be neatly self-contained.

-### Sequences
+### Concurrency

-Similar to shell, npm/yarn or [NPS](https://www.npmjs.com/package/nps) scripts, sequences can be composed that run in series or parallel.
+Similar to shell, npm or [NPS](https://www.npmjs.com/package/nps) scripts, sequences can be composed that run runnables either serially or concurrently.

 ### Simple to get usage information